Best Concert Ukulele Options – Acoustic, Electric & Budget

 Concert Ukuleles Compared to Other Sizes

-There are three commonly found traditional ukulele sizes, ordered from smallest to largest: Soprano (21”), Concert (23”), and Tenor (26”).
+There are three commonly found traditional ukulele sizes, ordered from smallest to largest: soprano version (21”), Concert (23”), Tenor (26”), and baritone uke (29″).
 The smaller the uke, the thinner and brighter the sound, with the inverse being true of larger ukuleles.
-The concert uke is a middle ground between the soprano and tenor, having the almost plinky tone of the former with the warmth of the latter.
+The concert uke is a middle ground between the best soprano ukulele and tenor uke, having some of the plinky tone of the former with the warmth of the latter.

 A Brief Primer on Tonewood